Cvikli/ModelContextProtocolClients.jl/README.md

 Note we have this to create julia MCP servers: https://github.com/JuliaSMLM/ModelContextProtocol.jl

 We don't care about the websocket MCP servers as there are too few from them.
-Most of them (>99%) are SSE and stdio
+Most of them (>99%) are SSE and stdio.
+But could be easily ported from here if we find examples.

 ## Contributing